Healthy Homes Assessment Seatoun

 Draught Stopping Seatoun

-Draughts increase the likelihood of lower temperatures in homes.
-A cold house costs more to heat, meaning wasting energy and increased bills.
+Draughts can lead to lower temperatures in households.
+A draughty house costs more to heat, which results in wasting energy and increased bills.

 What are the most unreasonable gaps or holes?

-If you are able to feel external air coming in or a clear draught from a hole or gap, then it’s probably a gap or crack that requirements sealing in some way.
+If you are able to feel external air getting in, or see the sound of a clear draught emanating from a hole or gap that is, it’s likely a crack or crack that needs sealing in any way.
 Large cracks and gaps should be sealed permanently.
-Cracks that are greater than 3mm and allow air to enter or exit into your home require sealing.
-For example, if the open fireplace is not in use, it can create draughts.
-This should be blocked off.
-Landlords and property managers are accountable for ensuring that such draughts are squelched as far as possible.
+The gaps that exceed 3mm that let air into or out of your house need to be sealed.
+For instance, if an open fireplace isn’t used it could cause draughts, and must be sealed from.
+Landlords and property managers are accountable for making sure that such draughts are squelched as far as imaginable.

-There is no need to cover up gaps or holes in the construction.
-For example, tiny gaps around doors and windows might be necessary to allow for the movement of the building when the household is heated and cools in order to let them be closed and opened rather than securing.
-We will test all windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes which are part of the building.
+For instance, small gaps around windows and doors may be required to allow for movement within the structure when the household heats and cools, in order to let them be closed and opened rather than securing.
+We will examine the windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections